davidArinder/google-books-api-search/README.md

 1. Clone the project.
 2. Install dependencies.
-3. Create a `.env` file in the project root directory.
-You will need to use your own Google Books API key.
+3. Create a `.env` file in the project root directory and write `key=`.
+You will need enter your own Google Books API key.
 Instructions [here](https://developers.google.com/books/docs/v1/using#APIKey).
 4. Setup MongoDB.
 Installation instructions found [here](https://docs.mongodb.com/guides/server/install/).
    1. If you're on Linux, you can follow these instructions.
       1. Navigate to the Community Server [download page](https://www.mongodb.com/try/download/community).